AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

     <!-- Doorway 5 -->
     <article class="post" id="doorway5">
-      <h3>Doorway 5: Being Seen – Grief, Anger, and Longing</h3>
+      <h3>Doorway 5: Being Seen – Grief, Anger, Longing (and the Fear of Closeness)</h3>
-      <p><em>The hardest parts to feel are usually the ones that bring us home.</em></p>
+      <p><em>The hardest feelings are often the ones that lead us back to real connection.</em></p>

       <ul class="accordion-list">
         <li class="accordion-item">
           <button class="accordion-button">
-            Why connection feels scary when you weren’t seen safely
+            Why connection can feel scary
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             If being seen used to cost you, closeness will spark alarm.
             Going slowly with safe people retrains your body to expect care, not pain.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Naming grief and shame without drowning in them
+            Reciprocity over chasing
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Name the feeling, locate it in the body, breathe around it.
-Boundaried contact — little and often — keeps you from getting swept away.
+            A quiet truth: healthy relationships don’t require you to perform for love.
+            Look for mutual effort.
+Look for ease.
+Look for someone who meets you in the middle.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Boundaries and the fear of being too much
+            Boundaries without guilt
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Boundaries are not rejection; they are structure for love.
-The right people want your “muchness” — they just need clarity to meet it well.
+            Boundaries are not punishment; they are structure for love.
+            The right people respect clarity.
+The wrong people call it “cold.”
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Learning to sit in the “in-between”
+            The “in-between” (where you stop rushing)
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            The “in-between” is where change takes root.
+            The in-between is where new life starts.
             Don’t rush the void.
 Let the old end and the new begin without forcing either.
           </div>
         </li>
       </ul>

-      <p><strong>Gentle action:</strong> Share one small truth with someone safe today — even if it’s tiny.</p>
+      <p><strong>Gentle action:</strong> Share one small truth with someone safe — even if it’s tiny.</p>
       <p><strong>Linked posts:</strong><br>
         <a href="/blog/sitting-in-the-in-between">Sitting in the In-Between</a><br>
         <a href="/blog/letting-go-of-validation">Letting Go of Validation</a>